-"The LORD is good to all, and his mercy is over all that he has made.
-All your works shall give thanks to you, O LORD, and all your saints shall bless you!
-The LORD is faithful in all his words and kind in all his works...The eyes of all look to you, and you give them their food in due season.
-You open your hand; you satisfy the desire of every living thing.
-The LORD is righteous in all his ways and kind in all His works."
+"The LORD is good to all; He has compassion on all He has made.
+All you have made will praise you, O LORD; your saints will extol you...
+The LORD is faithful in all his words and kind in all his works...
+The eyes of all look to You, and You give them their food at the proper time.
+You open your hand and satisfy the desires of every living thing.
+The LORD is righteous in all his ways and loving toward all he has made."